Sizwe780/azora-os/synapse/shared-ui/README.md

 This project is licensed under the AZORA PROPRIETARY LICENSE - see the LICENSE file for details.

-Built in South Africa by Sizwe Ngwenya © 2024 Azora OS
+Built in South Africa by Sizwe Ngwenya © 2024 Azora ES